a91quaini/intrinsicFRP/README.md

 ## Description

-The `intrinsicFRP` library implements **functions designed for comprehensive evaluation and testing of linear asset pricing models**, focusing on the estimation and assessment of factor risk premia, selection of "useful" risk factors (those displaying non-zero population correlation with test asset returns), examination of model misspecification, validation of model identification, and heteroskedasticity and autocorrelation robust covariance matrix estimation.
+The `intrinsicFRP` library implements **functions designed for comprehensive evaluation and testing of linear asset pricing models**, focusing on the estimation and assessment of factor risk premia, factor SDF coefficients, selection of "useful" risk factors (those displaying non-zero population correlation with test asset returns), examination of model misspecification, validation of model identification, and heteroskedasticity and autocorrelation robust covariance matrix estimation.

 Given $T$ observations on $N$ test asset excess returns collected in matrix
 $R\in\mathbb R^{TxN}$,